ValveSoftware/GameNetworkingSockets/README.md

 ### Dependencies

-* CMake or Meson, and build tool like Ninja, GNU Make or Visual Studio
+* CMake or Meson, and build tool like Ninja, GNU Make or Visual Studio.
-* OpenSSL
+* OpenSSL.
-* Google protobuf
+* Google protobuf.
 * ed25519-donna and curve25519-donna.
 We've made some minor changes, so the source is included in this project.